 Stewardship, as defined by the UK Stewardship Code, is “the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.”

 Effective stewardship benefits companies, investors and the economy as a whole.
 In publicly listed companies, responsibility for stewardship is shared.
-The primary responsibility rests with the board of the company, which oversees the actions of its management.
-Investors in the company also play an important role in holding the board to account for the fulfilment of its responsibilities.
+The primary responsibility rests with the board of the company, which oversees the actions of its management; but investors in the company also play an important role in holding the board to account for the fulfilment of its responsibilities.

-The UK Stewardship Code was substantially revised in 2019 and the new UK Stewardship Code 2020 took effect from January 2020.
-The new code focuses on the activities and outcomes of stewardship, not just policy statements, and signatories will be required to produce an annual Stewardship Report explaining how they have applied the Code in the previous 12 months.
+The FRC UK Stewardship Code was substantially revised in 2019 and the new UK Stewardship Code 2020 took effect from January 2020.
+The new Code focuses on the activities and outcomes of stewardship, rather than only policy statements.
+To become a signatory, organisations are required to produce an annual Stewardship Report explaining how they have applied the Code in the previous 12 months.
 The FRC will assess each report and if it meets the FRC’s reporting expectations, the organisation will be listed as a signatory to the Code.
 Once listed, organisations must continue to report annually in order to remain signatories.

 More information about the UK Stewardship Code is available at: www.frc.org.uk/investors/uk-stewardship-code.